tysonwjl/tysonwjl/README.md

 - 👋 Hi, I’m @tysonwjl
-- 👀 I’m interested in computer science and web development
+- 👀 I’m interested in computer science, software and web development
 - 🌱 I’m currently learning computer science @ University of Tasmania
 - 💞️ I’m looking to collaborate on just about everything, there isn't much I'm not interested in.
 - 📫 How to reach me tysonwjl@gmail.com,